The Friendly Town of Akranes

 Akranes is one of the major economic centres of West Iceland and has a lot to offer the tourist.

 Akranes has a lot more to offer tourists than might immediately be apparent.
 You see, Akranes is not an unattractive town by any means; but it can appear a bit ragged, unloved and windswept at first glance.
 Stay a while, though, and you’ll realize this is not the case.
-Get there by car, bus or boat.
+Get there by car or bus.

 Museums, sports and beaches